Dispute Resolution Policy & Procedure

 Alternate Remedies in Dispute Resolution

-In the event that the School and the student cannot come to an agreement or the student does not accept the final decision made by the School’s Management Team, he will be referred to the Singapore Mediation Centre (SMC) or Singapore Institute of Arbitrators (SIArb) through CPE Student Services Centre for mediation.
+In the event that the School and the student cannot come to an agreement or the student does not accept the final decision made by the School’s Management Team, he will be referred to the Singapore Mediation Centre (SMC) or Singapore Institute of Arbitrators (SIArb) by the Administrative Manager .